sfsu-joseo/CSC645/Projects/P2P Decentralized Network/README.md

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.

+# Project Guidelines

+In this project, and using the knowledge gathered in the labs, you will build a decentralized P2P network using the BitTorrent Protocol.
+Recall that in a decentralized P2P network the peer is the client, server and tracker at the same time.

+### Metainfo

+Create a .torrent file containing all the metainfo related to the file you are willing to share in the network.

+### Peer

+The peer class is the main class of this network.
+It needs to have the following functionalities:

+    *